-Aim: This study aimed to define the manner and behaviour of first line treatment physicians%u2019 and general practitionars that work in the second line treatment hospitals regarding rational medicine use (RMU) in the centre of Burdur and its surrounding districts.Material and Method: This descriptive study includes first line treatment physicians%u2019 prescribing medication and general practitionars that work in the second line treatment hospitals (total N=102) in the centre of Burdur, Turkey and its surrounding districts.
-There was no sampling for the study.
-All the physicians who agreed to participate were reached through a survey taker with a face-to-face interview between April 1, 2015 and July 7, 2015.
-98 physicians participated in the study.
-The data from the study were analysed using the SPSS 17.0 for Windows program.
-Measurable values were described as arithmetic mean and standard deviation, and countable values were calculated as numbers and percentage.Results: In the study including 98 physicians, 78 (79.6%) of them were males,75 (76.5%) were married, and their average age was 40.77±8.77.
-The leading factors affecting physicians%u2019 prescriptions were post-graduate studies as cited by 82 (83.7%) and pharmacology lessons for 75 (76.5%).
-Drug company presentations were the least important factor, cited by 22 physicians (22.4%).
-The most important criteria for physicians in prescribing were the effectiveness of the drug as cited by 97 (99% ) and reliability of the drug for 96 (98%).
-Also, 98 of the physicians (100%) stated that patients asked them to prescribe certain drugs.
-However, only eight physicians (8.2%) indicated that they always prescribed the drug demanded by the patient while 88 physicians (89.8%) indicated that they sometimes did this.Discussion: Physicians are frequently asked by patients to prescribe painkillers and antibiotics.
-However, the physicians cannot always meet these demands from the RMU point of view.
+Aim: This study was planned for the purpose of defining the manner and behavior of primary and secondary physicians regarding rational medicine use (RMU).Material and Methods: This descriptive study includes primary care physicians prescribing medication and secondary practitioners working at health services in the center of Burdur and the districts (N=102), in Turkey.
+In the study, without sampling, all the physicians willing to attend the study were reached through a survey taker with face to face interview between the dates 01 April 2015 and 07 July 2015.
+The data from the study were analyzed through SPSS 17.0 for Windows program.
+Measurable values such as arithmetic mean and standard deviation and countable values were calculated as numbers and percentage.Results: In the study including 98 physicians, 78 (79.6%) of them were males,75 (76.5%) were married and their average age was 40.77±8.77.
+The leading factors affecting physicians prescriptions were post-graduate studies for 82 (83.7%), pharmacology class for 75 (76.5%) of the physicians and drug company presentations were the least important factor with 22 physicians (22.4%).
+The most important criteria for physicians in prescription were the effectiveness of the drug with 97 (99% ) and reliability of the drug with 96 (98%) physicians.
+Also, it was found out that 98 of the physicians (100%) stated that patients asked them to prescribe certain drugs however only 8 physicians (8.2%) indicated that they always prescribed the drug demanded by the patient while 88 physicians (89.8%) indicated that they sometimes did this.Discussion: Physicians are especially asked for prescribing painkillers and antibiotics by the patients, however, the physicians cannot meet these demands with the RMU point of view.
 Our study revealed that physicians should be informed about RMU principles within the scope of continuing medical education.
-This topic is important for patients%u2019 lives and safety.
+Because, this topic is important, patients live, even so, while dying.